26 Prediction

 \[ \textrm{SSE}_{L_2} = \sum_{i = 1}^{n} (y_i - \hat{y}_i )^2 + \lambda \sum_{j=1}^{P} \beta_j^2. \] An alternative approach is least absolute shrinkage and selection operator (or lasso) model, which uses the following objective function:

-\[ \textrm{SSE}_{L_1} = \sum_{i = 1}^{n} (y_i - \hat{y}_i )^2 + \lambda \sum_{j=1}^{P} \left|\beta_j \right|.\] While both ridge regression and lasso will shrink coefficients towards zero (hence the alternative term shrinkage methods), some coefficients will be set to zero by lasso for some value of \(\lambda\).
+\[ \textrm{SSE}_{L_1} = \sum_{i = 1}^{n} (y_i - \hat{y}_i )^2 + \lambda \sum_{j=1}^{P} \left|\beta_j \right|.\] While both ridge regression and lasso will shrink coefficients towards zero (hence the alternative term shrinkage methods), some coefficients will be set to zero by lasso for some values of \(\lambda\).
 In effect, lasso performs both shrinkage and feature selection.

 A third shrinkage method worth mentioning is elastic net (Kuhn and Johnson, 2013, p.
 126), which includes the penalties from both ridge regression and lasso

 \[ \textrm{SSE}_{\textrm{ENet}} = \sum_{i = 1}^{n} (y_i - \hat{y}_i )^2 + \lambda_1 \sum_{j=1}^{P} \beta_j^2 + \lambda_2 \sum_{j=1}^{P} \left|\beta_j \right|.\] One aspect of these penalized objective functions that we have not discussed is \(\lambda\).
-Implicitly, \(\lambda > 0\) (if \(\lambda = 0\), then the penalty term is zero), but we have said nothing about how this parameter is selected.23 In fact, \(\lambda\) is a meta-parameter of the kind alluded to above, as it is not estimated directly as part of the estimation process.
+Implicitly, \(\lambda > 0\) (if \(\lambda = 0\), then the penalty term is zero), but we have said nothing about how this parameter is selected.26 In fact, \(\lambda\) is a meta-parameter of the kind alluded to above, as it is not estimated directly as part of the estimation process.

 A common approach to setting meta-parameters like \(\lambda\) uses cross-validation.
 With cross-validation, a number of candidate values of \(\lambda\) are considered.
 For each candidate value and each cross-validation fold, the model is estimated omitting the data in the fold.
 The performance of the model is evaluated using predicted values for the cross-validation folds (e.g., the average mean-squared error, or MSE, across all folds).
-Finally, the value \(\lambda\) that maximizes performance (e.g., minimizes MSE) is chosen as the value to be used when applying the model to new data (e.g., test data when applicable).
+Finally, the value of \(\lambda\) that maximizes performance (e.g., minimizes MSE) is chosen as the value to be used when applying the model to new data (e.g., test data when applicable).

-To illustrate, we use the lasso analogue to the logit regression we estimated above.24 For this purpose, we use the glmnet library and specify alpha = 1 to focus on the lasso model.
+To illustrate, we use the lasso analogue to the logit regression we estimated above.27 For this purpose, we use the glmnet

-The glmnet library contains built-in functionality for cross-validation.
-We simply need to specify the performance metric to use in evaluating models (here we set type.measure = "auc" to use AUC) and—because we constructed our folds to put all observations on a given firm in the same fold—the foldid for each observation
+library contains built-in functionality for cross-validation.
+We simply need to specify the performance metric to use in evaluating models (here we set type.measure = "auc"

 dft <-